WebAudio/web-audio-api/explainer/user-selectable-render-size.md

 It is highly recommended that other sizes that are not a power of two be supported.
 This is particularly important on Android where sizes of 96, 144, 192, and 240 are quite common.
-The the problem isn't limited to Android.
+The problem isn't limited to Android.
 Windows generally wants 10 ms buffers so sizes of 440 or 480 for 44.1 kHz and 48 kHz, respectively, should be supported.